 8.1 Practice Direction 6A makes provision about methods of service, including by email.
 That practice direction applies to proceedings to which this practice direction applies, subject to the modification made in paragraphs 8.2 to 8.4.

-8.3 Where a party has indicated willingness to accept service by email (as set out in paragraph 8.2), service of a document may be effected by the court sending the applicant an email, to the address given for service by email, containing a link from which the document may be accessed and downloaded.
+8.3 Where a party has indicated willingness to accept service by email (as set out in paragraph 8.2), service of a document may be effected by the court sending the party an email, to the address given for service by email, containing a link from which the document may be accessed and downloaded.

 8.4 References in paragraphs 4.2 to 4.5 of Practice Direction 6A to service of a document by email include service by the court acting in accordance with paragraph 8.3 of this practice direction.